stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/usecases/namespace.md

 ```

 **Note:**
-Anna is required to add tenant label **stakater.com/tenant: bluesky** which contains the name of her tenant e.g. *bluesky*, while creating the namespace.
-If label is not added or the user does not belong to the tenant, then Tenant Operator will not allow the creation of that namespace.
+Anna is required to add tenant label **stakater.com/tenant: bluesky** which contains the name of her tenant *bluesky*, while creating the namespace.
+If label is not added or the user does not belong to the tenant, then Tenant-Operator will not allow the creation of that namespace.

-When Anna creates the namespace, Tenant Operator assigns Anna and other tenant members the following roles based on their user type:
+When Anna creates the namespace, Tenant-Operator assigns Anna and other tenant members the following roles based on their user type:

 Role for tenant owners